NgoQuocBao1010/Blood-Bank/README.md

 ## About The Project

 This project is a team project from my university.
-We intends to build a management system to manage a blood bank.
+We intended to build a management system to manage a blood bank.
 Therefor, we provides 3 web applications for User (Landing Page), Hospital (hospital accounts) and Admins (Admin Page).
 We also implement other features such as organize/manage Blood Donation Events, ...

 Here are some of the basis required feature: